ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 * 3 or more levels in outcome: multinomial regression

-### create formulas
-Use function and loop to create a formula for every outcome/predictor pairing

 ## demographic predictors

 Run univariable regressions and output each set as a new row in a final summary table